jonesesy1955/docker/README.md

 This repository is for my Docker notes and projects

 # Notes
-docker files > series of commands, copy, install, running main process (starting point)
+Docker files > series of commands, copy, install, running main process (starting point)

-docker image > code, runtime, libraries, env. variables, config files (executable package); inherit from a base image containing pre-installed dependencies that you can build on
+Docker image > code, runtime, libraries, env. variables, config files (executable package); inherit from a base image containing pre-installed dependencies that you can build on
 - publicly available images available

-containers > runnable instance of an image
+Containers > runnable instance of an image
 - deploy on your local machine or cloud provider

-container orchestration system > docker swamp, k8s, ECS; if you need containers to run constantly
+Container orchestration system > docker swamp, k8s, ECS; if you need containers to run constantly

 # Project_1: Following the YouTube video giving a docker tutorial (https://www.youtube.com/watch?v=1_AlV-FFxM8&t=579s)
 Confirmed at docker was installed correctly: `docker --version`